ApiRTC

 To be notified of events, the Apizee solution offers a webhook, a notification that is made through an HTTP request.
 This request transmits an "event" object to the server.
 Only media, conversations, and tickets benefit from this feature.

-In addition to filling in the URL field (required if the Enable box is checked), you can add HTTP headers to the request (optional).
+• Custom headers: In addition to filling in the URL field, you can add HTTP headers to the request (optional).

 An event is sent (POST method) to the Webhook URL.